 You may need testing for COVID-19 if you have a sore throat, other common symptoms of the respiratory disease, and you had close contact with someone who tested positive.

-Test 4 Free provides no-cost viral testing for COVID.
+Test 4 Free provides viral testing for COVID.
 They use the molecular-based rT-PCR (reverse transcription-polymerase chain reaction) viral test, which is the most sensitive test for COVID.

 Testing takes only five minutes, and results are provided within three days, if not sooner.
 While you wait for your test results, the team recommends you self-quarantine to prevent further spreading of the virus.